utnet-org/utility/docs/practices/protocol_upgrade.md

 is mandatory while the use of dedicated rust features for new protocol features is optional and only recommended when necessary.
 Adding rust features leads to conditional compilation which is generally not developer friendly.
-In `Cargo.toml` file of the crates we have in framework, we introduce rust compile-time features `nightly_protocol` and `nightly`:
+In `Cargo.toml` file of the crates we have in unc-infra. we introduce rust compile-time features `nightly_protocol` and `nightly`:

 ```toml